-Clients may complete our Client Information Form in advance to assist with check in.
-It’s helpful for our doctors to have your pet’s records to review prior to the appointment.
+Clients may complete our Client Information Form in advance to assist with check-in.
+It’s helpful for our doctors to have your pet’s records reviewed before the appointment.
 Our Outpatient Appointment Form is available for your veterinarian’s convenience to summarize the case.
 Forms can be faxed to (970) 712-5595 or emailed to [email protected]

 APPOINTMENTS FOR EMERGENCY AND URGENT CARE: Emergency and urgent care visits are available at all times, seven days a week.
 If you wish to, you may call ahead at (970) 800-1106 to let us know you’re on the way, but it’s not necessary.
 We are fully staffed with emergency personnel at all hours, ready for any emergency or urgent care needs you may have.
 If you aren’t sure your pet needs to be seen, call us, and we can help you determine your pet’s needs.
 If you have your pet’s medical record, please bring it with you.
 It may prove helpful to our emergency veterinarian.
-Also bring your pet’s current medications and, if your pet has ingested any sort of toxin, please bring the packaging or container if you can.
+Also, bring your pet’s current medications, and if your pet has ingested any toxin, please bring the packaging or container if you can.

 To apply for Care Credit, visit this Care Credit link or call 1-800-667-0718.

 If Your Pet Is Hospitalized

 If our doctor recommends your pet be hospitalized for ongoing care, an itemized estimate will be provided and discussed in detail with you.
-Working closely with you, our team will develop a plan that works within your means to best help your pet.
+Working closely with you, our team will develop a plan that works within your means to help your pet best.
 Tests and treatments will begin as soon as possible.
 Our doctors will update you on test results and call you when there is a change in your pet’s condition.
 In addition, your family veterinarian will be updated on your pet’s status and treatment.
-Your family veterinarian can also play an integral part in your pet’s treatment planning and continued care.
-Please feel free to call at any time, including through the night, for updates.
+Your family veterinarian can also be integral to your pet’s treatment planning and continued care.
+Please feel free to call anytime, including through the night, for updates.
 Typically through the night, no news is good news.